 NLTE = {\em ``no local thermodynamic equilibrium''\/} is a misnomer.
 Usually it means relaxing SB while assuming SE with accounting for NLS, less often NLW, much less often NLT.
 Often named and written non-LTE.

-CE = {\em ``coronal equilibrium''\/} assumes SE but low electron density and absence of local irradiation so that only {\bf d} and its bound-free counterpart remain.
-All ups are collisional and all downs are spontaneously radiative from lack of impinging particles and photons.
-Every photon is locally created by a collision obeying the local kinetic temperature.
+CE = {\em ``coronal equilibrium''\/} assumes SE but low density and absence of local irradiation so that only {\bf d} and its bound-free counterpart remain.
+All ups are collisional and all downs are spontaneously radiative from lack of impinging particles and photons.\footnote{Likewise, {\bf d} and its bound-free counterpart govern the beautiful polar light in aurorae (but the colliding electrons and protons are not thermally but electrically accelerated).
+At sufficient height in the Earth's atmosphere restoring collisions do not compete.
+Nitrogen-atom recombination shines blue-violet.
+Nitrogen and oxygen in molecules shine red and green by radiative deexcitation from metastable levels.
+These lines were first called ``geocoronal'' akin to solar ``coronium'' lines (\rrref{endnote}{note:forbidden}).
+There are no detections of exoplanet aurorae yet.} Every photon is locally created by a collision obeying the local kinetic temperature.
 They occur infrequently but in their ground state ions can wait endlessly for suited colliders.
 After eventual excitation no collider or stimulating photon arrives within the $1/A_{ul}$ decay probability for spontaneous deexcitation.
 The resulting photon escapes outward to space and may enter our telescope (fat chance), or it drowns inward in the Sun, or it gets bound-free scattered in other gas (more below).
 In this case the level ratios sense both temperature and collider density since there is only the required up collision without frequent down collision required for LTE.
 The stage ratios sense only temperature because each ionization is collisional and each recombination is radiative, both requiring a single electron catch.
-CE and SB are thin versus thick SE partitioning extremes. \SSXpage{174} compares them for photospheric electron density; the SB peaks shift left by about -0.05 in $\log(T)$ per tenfold $N_\rme$ reduction.